 This “Golden Triangle – People, Process and Technology” needs to work harmoniously in order to deliver successful results.
 Enterprises must follow the golden rule (Make people and processes well-organized, then invest in the technology) to make their organizational activities more effective.

-For instance, at Cygnet Infotech, our agile methodology and efficient implementation services ensure that solutions we develop lend maximum value to our clients.
+For instance, at Cygnet Infotech, our agile methodology and efficient implementation services ensure that the solutions we develop lend maximum value to our clients.
 We have delivered an array of projects using an out-of-the-box approach coupled with best practices where we strictly adhere to the highest level of compliances while understanding the client’s objectives right from deployment to preparing for future enhancements.

 Cygnet worked with a leader in the logistics and warehouse domain decided to create a product to digitize warehouse management.
-The client needed a reliable development partner with domain expertise to design a robust mobile application.
+The client needed a reliable development partner with the domain expertise to design a robust mobile application.

 Cygnet delivered comprehensive mobile development services to develop an Enterprise Mobile Application for a South African warehouse unit of the Automobile Giant.
-The app was installed in specialized Android based Honeywell’s CN51 Handheld Devices.
-The Warehouse Management Software (WMS) was developed for two kinds of users “Checkers” and “Supervisors” with usage and access authority allotted according to the inbound and outbound processes of Automobile Industry and work culture of the African continent.
+The app was installed in specialized Android-based Honeywell’s CN51 Handheld Devices.
+The Warehouse Management Software (WMS) was developed for two kinds of users “Checkers” and “Supervisors” with usage and access authority allotted according to the inbound and outbound processes of the Automobile Industry and the work culture of the African continent.
 The enterprise mobile app had 11 modules that Digitized the whole Inbound and Outbound Process.
 Following were the modules that enabled secure and efficient Inventory Management: Each checker and Supervisor had their own unique device with the application installed on it.
 And each checker and supervisor had their own unique login credentials.

 In another instance, Cygnet partnered with a premier client focused on manufacturing and supplying complete lift systems and components; manufacturing electronics, mechanical and energy efficient valve blocks, single and multi-stage telescopic cylinders, car frames, cabins, safety catches for passengers and cargo elevators.

-Being a pioneer in customer service, they required a role based mobile application for end-users and technicians; and a desktop application for the supervisor to manage the value input by the technicians.
+Being a pioneer in customer service, they required a role-based mobile application for end-users and technicians; and a desktop application for the supervisor to manage the value input by the technicians.
 Client also required IoT integration for some of the elevators in Germany.

 Cygnet helped in developing innovative application for elevator maintenance which was connected to the Micro-Controller Board using Bluetooth and USB.
 The desktop application was handled by the supervisor to assign tasks to technicians according to locations, whereas end-users could raise a request for elevator maintenance.